-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights concerning their education records.
 These rights are:

-THE RIGHT to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+THE RIGHT to inspect and review the student's education records within 45 days of the day the University receives an access request.

 Students should submit to the registrar, dean, or chair of the academic division [or appropriate official] written requests that identify the record(s) they wish to inspect.
-The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+The University official will make access arrangements and notify the student of the time and place where the records may be inspected.